Rurblist-dev/rurblist-server/readme.md

 3. All fields are required when creating a new tour
 4. Fields are optional when updating an existing tour
 5. The API follows RESTful conventions with the base path `/api/v1/tour`
+6. Ensure that the `Content-Type` header is set to `application/json` for all requests
+7. Use appropriate HTTP methods (GET, POST, PUT, DELETE) for different operations
+8. Validate all input data on the client side before sending requests to the server
+9. Handle network errors and timeouts gracefully in the client application